Do I need to know auto insurance company codes?

 US auto insurance companies use these codes to determine how much a policyholder will pay for collision and comprehensive coverage.

-Auto insurance codes typically range from 1 to 27 with the lower numbered codes assigned to low auto insurance rates and the high numbered codes assigned to higher insurance rates.
-Ultimately, these codes affect how much a policyholder will pay to insure a car.
+Ins company codes, or insurance company codes, typically range from 1 to 27 with the lower numbered codes assigned to low auto insurance rates and the high numbered codes assigned to higher insurance rates.
+Ultimately, these auto insurance codes affect how much a policyholder will pay to insure a car.

 And while a person’s driving record is the main factor affecting insurance rates, the type of car a person drives can also have a considerable impact on the amount paid for auto insurance coverage.